 Digital Imaging for Screening and Making Measurement of Features on Highway Rock Cuts

-N. H. Maerz et al., "Digital Imaging for Screening and Making Measurement of Features on Highway Rock Cuts," Proceedings of the 82nd Annual Transportation Research Board Meeting, Transportation Research Board, Jan 2003.
+N. H. Maerz et al., "Digital Imaging for Screening and Making Measurement of Features on Highway Rock Cuts," Proceedings of the Transportation Research Board, 82th Annual Meeting (2003, Washington, DC), Transportation Research Board, Jan 2003.

 Geosciences and Geological and Petroleum Engineering